AviatrixSystems/Docs/HowTos/activemesh_migration.rst

 10. Prior to Deleteing the old gateways please go to Multi Cloud Network >> Advanced and select the old gateway from the drop down.
 Make sure that the option Advertise Transit VPC CIDR is disabled.
 Once this is verified you can go to "Controller/Gateway" and select your old Transit and Transit-HA gateways and delete them.

-11. Please check your network routes and connectivity and open a ticket if you run into any issues, by sending an email to support@aviatrix.com
+11. Please check your network routes and connectivity and open a ticket on `Aviatrix Support Portal <https://support.aviatrix.com>`_ if you run into any issues

 .. |image1| image:: ./activemesh_migration_media/image1.png